vinaygidwaneyod/sciencefair/readme.md

 ## How this works

 The front end is pretty simple:
- * index.html - the home page
+ * index.html - the home page.
+This currently redirects to the info page at `http://brookline.k12.ma.us`
  * register.html - the sign-up form
+ * info.html - draft content for the town info page.
+Not intended for public access.
  * thanks.html - displays confirmation for signing up
  * style.css - the css
  * script.js - posts the form to Google Sheets